Larry Kahn (tiddlywinks): Tiddlywinks

 Kahn first heard about the game tiddlywinks in 1971 from an MIT handbook sent to incoming students.
 By 1989, he was the vice president of the North American Tiddlywinks Association and additionally operated a tiddlywinks parlor in Maryland.

 In the game, he has gone by the nickname "Horsemeat" and "King".

 As of 2016, Kahn had won over 100 tiddlywinks championships and held the Guinness World Record for most victories at the English National Championships (eight).
 As of 2013, he also held the Guinness World Records for "Most Tiddlywinks World Championships" with 21, and "Most Tiddlywinks World Championships (pairs)" with 16.
+Since that date, he has won another three singles and another four pairs titles.
 Additionally, he was the only player to have held all six of the game's major titles simultaneously (in April 1995).

-He has won five international titles competing as a duo with Dave Lockwood.
+He has won six international titles competing as a duo with Dave Lockwood, and eight with Matt Fayers.

 Lockwood and Kahn frequently compete against each other, with Sports Illustrated once comparing their rivalry to that of Muhammad Ali and Joe Frazier.
-Since the mid-1990s, Kahn has had a World Championship rivalry with English player Patrick Barrie, with the pair contesting 16 matches up to the end of 2019.
+Since the mid-1990s, Kahn has had a World Championship rivalry with English-player Patrick Barrie, with the pair contesting 16 matches up to the end of 2019.